The joint numerical range of three hermitian $4\times 4$ matrices: One-dimensional faces and corner points

-in the $y$-$z$-plane and the points $p_1,p_2,p_3$ in the $x$-$y$-plane. \end{example} From here on, the hermitian matrices $A_1,A_2,A_3$ are assumed to have dimension $n=4$.
+From here on, the hermitian matrices $A_1,A_2,A_3$ are assumed to have dimension $n=4$.
 In the following Lemma~\ref{lem:matrices2segements}, we simplify the matrices $A_1,A_2,A_3$ using the access sequence technique of Theorem~\ref{thm:PF-iso} and we customize the notation.

 \begin{lemma} Suppose that $W$ has a non-elliptic face $F_1$.
 Suppose further that $F_1$ has a one-dimensional face $F_2$ that intersects a one-dimensional exposed face $G$ of $W$ and $G\neq F_2$.
 Then $F_2\cap G=\{p\}$ is a singleton, which is an extreme point of $W$.
 Up to a unitary similarity and an invertible affine transformation, the access sequence of faces $W\supset F_1\supset F_2\supset\{p\}$ corresponds to the access sequence $\id_4\geq P_1\geq P_2 \geq P_3$ of orthogonal projections